rock-n-rollangel/clickhouse-toolkit/README.md

 - **Fluent Query Builder** - Chain methods for building complex SQL queries with full type safety
 - **ClickHouse-Aware** - Built specifically for ClickHouse with support for FINAL, PREWHERE, arrays, maps, and more
 - **Advanced Migrator** - Version-controlled migrations with drift detection, ON CLUSTER support, and dry-run capabilities
+- **Multiple Insert Strategies** - Traditional SQL inserts, object-based inserts, and stream-based inserts for maximum flexibility
-- **Streaming Support** - Built-in support for streaming large result sets with JSONEachRow and CSV formats
+- **Streaming Support** - Built-in support for streaming large result sets with format validation and multiple formats
 - **CLI Tool** - Command-line interface for running migrations and schema management
 - **Type Safety** - Full TypeScript support with type inference and compile-time safety